-Raising a concern with UKAS (Whistle-blowing)
+Raising a concern with UKAS (whistleblowing)

 You may be employed in an organisation that is accredited by UKAS and you may have concerns about what is happening where you work in terms of how your organisation complies with the requirements of accreditation.
-We would always encourage you to try to resolve any concern you have within your organisation first, however if you have followed this route, or you do not feel able to raise your concern internally, you can raise your concern in confidence with us at UKAS.
-Our policy Raising A Concern With UKAS provides further information.
+We would always encourage you to resolve any concern you have within your organisation first.
+However, if you have followed this route, or you do not feel able to raise a concern within your organisation, you can raise you concern in confidence with us at UKAS.
+Further information on “Raising a Concern” with UKAS can be found here.

 We are committed to resolving complaints fairly and impartially.
 However, in a small minority of cases, some parties pursue their complaints in a manner which can either impede the investigation of their complaint or cause significant resource issues for UKAS.
 This can occur whilst a complaint is under investigation, or once we have finished dealing with the complaint.

 UKAS has adopted the Local Government Ombudsman’s (LGO) definition of “unreasonable complainant behaviour” and “unreasonable persistent complaints” and this will be used when determining if a complainant should be considered as vexatious.

 The time and effort needed to service vexatious complainants may hinder UKAS’ consideration of genuine complaints and impact our ability to provide a quality service.
 Therefore, we reserve the right to restrict contact with a complainant who we have deemed to be vexatious.
 Any decision taken to restrict contact with UKAS will be proportionate to the nature of the complainant’s contact with us at this time.